Need to know

 - Many Australians don't make the best use of their savings in retirement

-- Reverse mortgages and the government's Pension Loans Scheme are a way to tap into some of the value of your home without selling it
+- Reverse mortgages and the government's Home Equity Access Scheme (previously known as the Pension Loans Scheme) are a way to tap into some of the value of your home without selling it

 When you think about having more income in retirement, it's easy to focus exclusively on options such as choosing a better super fund, working more, or squirrelling away more money during your working life.
 All these measures focus on the accumulation phase, when you're working and building up your nest egg.